ZacharyjrWhite/CathyBot/README.md

 ### CathyBot

 > This is a discord bot used to post silly puns in a discord server, as well as gifs.
+The bot is built using Node js.

-##### Commands
+###### Commands
 ```
 !pun
 ```